How we deal with repairs

 These are repairs that are not urgent and will be carried out by appointment.
 Examples include:

 - Repairs to plasterwork

 - Clearing guttering

 - Repairs to kitchen units

 - Repairs to internal doors

-If we need to establish the precise nature of the work required, we will visit within five working days.
+If we need to establish the precise nature of the work required, we will visit at a time convenient for you.

 You must allow us into your home to carry out inspections or repairs as outlined in your Tenancy Agreement.